:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Sometimes a little kneading and massaging are what our feet need after a long day, and a good foot massager will be well-equipped to relax overworked feet.

-We gathered our own team of testers and ordered more than a dozen top-performing foot massagers to try at our Lab.
-We considered factors like design, effectiveness, and overall value, and deemed the Best Choice Therapeutic Shiatsu Foot Massager as our top overall pick because of its various massage settings, washable sleeve, and deep rolling massagers that target the bottom and side of the feet.
+We gathered our own team of testers and ordered more than a dozen top-performing foot massagers to review based on factors like effectiveness, design, and overall value to find the perfect pick for your feet.

 Best Choice Products Reflexology Shiatsu Foot Massager